kristianmandrup/automerge-graph/README.md

 ```

 Each method such as addNode performs the mutation using the same `GraphDocMutator` instance used by the graph adapter.

+## Undo/Redo

+The underlying `doc` document may contain a history of `done` actions and inverse `undo` actions.
+You can use these lists to undo or redo graph actions as you see fit.

 ## NGraph